ossrs/srs-docs/src/pages/faq-srs-stack.md

 ## How to record to cloud storage

-Cloud SRS supports recording to COS, Tencent Cloud Storage.
+SRS Stack supports recording to COS, Tencent Cloud Storage.
 Please refer to [Usage: Cloud Storage](https://mp.weixin.qq.com/s/axN_TPo-Gk_H7CbdqUud6g).

-Cloud SRS can also record to other cloud storage, such as Alibaba Cloud OSS or AWS S3.
-According to the guidance of cloud storage, mount the cloud storage to Cloud SRS, and then use local recording, configure the local storage path, so that you can write files to cloud storage.
+SRS Stack can also record to other cloud storage, such as Alibaba Cloud OSS or AWS S3.
+According to the guidance of cloud storage, mount the cloud storage to SRS Stack, and then use local recording, configure the local storage path, so that you can write files to cloud storage.

 > Note: To modify the local recording path, you can go to `Local Recording/Recording Folder`, and soft link the recording path to the cloud storage path.